Jonjos95/Election_Analysis/README.md

 # Election_Analysis

 ## Project Overview
-A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.
+The election commission has requested some additional data.
+An analytical assesment using the qauntitative metrics within the data that lend to determining the election results, to complete the audit:

 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who received votes.
 3.Calculate the total number of votes each candidate received.
 4.Calculate the percentage of votes each candidate won.
 5.Determine the winner of the election based on popular vote.
+6.The voter turnout for each county
+7.The percentage of votes from each county out of the total count 8.The county with the highest turnout

 ## Resources
 -Data Source: election_results.csv